Taught course (will run subject to approval)

 Course content

-If you want to be a barrister and work in the legal profession, the full-time one-year LLM Bar Practice offered by the University of Hertfordshire is the course for you.
-Our course not only offers an established route into the legal profession but also enables you to obtain a prestigious LLM.
+If you want to work in the legal profession, the full-time one-year LLM Bar Practice offered by the University of Hertfordshire is the course for you.
+Our course not only will offer an established route into the legal profession, but also enables you to obtain a valuable and internationally recognised masters.

 Qualification, course duration and attendance options